core-wg/oscore/draft-ietf-core-object-security.md

 If the server accepts an Observe registration, a Partial IV MUST be included in all notifications (both successful and error).
 To protect against replay, the client SHALL maintain a Notification Number for each Observation it registers.
 The Notification Number is a non-negative integer containing the largest Partial IV of the received notifications for the associated Observe registration.
 Further details of replay protection of notifications are specified in {{replay-notifications}}.

 For notifications, the Inner Observe value MUST be empty (see Section 3.2 of {{RFC7252}}).
 The client performs ordering of notifications and replay protection by comparing their Partial IVs and SHALL ignore the outer Observe value.
-The Outer Observe in a notification may be needed for intermediary nodes to support multiple responses to one request, but may be omitted in applications without intermediaries.
+The Outer Observe in a notification may be needed for intermediary nodes to allow multiple responses to one request, but may be omitted in applications without intermediaries.

 If the client receives a response to an Observe request without an Inner Observe option, then it verifies the response as a non-Observe response, as specified in {{ver-res}}.
 If the client receives a response to a non-Observe request with an Inner Observe option, then it stops processing the message, as specified in {{ver-res}}.